Alan Pegler: Career

 Pegler gained his Private Pilot Licence aged 17 at Radley, and spent much of his time chasing LNER expresses along the East Coast Main Line.
-Accepted into Jesus College, Cambridge, to study law, the outbreak of World War II meant that he was instead commissioned into the Fleet Air Arm, training to fly Blackburn Skua fighter/dive-bombers.
+Pegler studied law at Jesus College, Cambridge until he was commissioned into the Fleet Air Arm at during World War II; he was trained to fly Blackburn Skua fighter/dive-bombers.
 However, a serious illness resulted in his being invalided out to join the Royal Observer Corps.
 Upset at not being assigned to active duty, he applied to become an intelligence officer for the Royal Air Force, where he accepted that, as his Fleet Air Arm commission was not recognised, he would have to start again in the ranks.
 By the end of World War II, he was again a commissioned officer in the RAF Photographic Recognition department.

 Post-war, he was again accepted into Jesus College, Cambridge, but after a year his father became ill.
 Resultantly, he returned home to run the family business, Northern Rubber, having been made a director of the firm on his 21st birthday.
-He then became an underwriter at Lloyd's in the 1950s, from which he earned a reasonable fortune of his own.
+He then became an underwriter at Lloyd's in the 1950s, and accumulated a fortune of his own.